 I regret not spending more time with the HTC One – I only held it for a few minutes.
 It has a beautiful design and 4.7 inch screen.
 The camera has fewer megapixels than other smartphones, but this is countered by clever oversampling technology to capture good pictures in poor light.

-The other Android phone I’d like to have seen more of was the Google Nexus 5.
+The other Android phone it would have been good to seen more of was the Google Nexus 5.
 I’ve not had a great Android experience in the past, but the Nexus 5 promises a purer Android experience than elsewhere – that’s something that might overcome the annoyances.

 PR and marketing people often whinge if journalists use honest words like cheap to describe phones that cost less money.
-Still one nice less expensive phone that crossed my desk in 2013 was the Nokia Lumia 625.
-It is a sturdy 4G phone for less than $500.
+They contrast with smartphones.
+Still, one nice less expensive phone that crossed my desk in 2013 was the Nokia Lumia 625.
+Is a sturdy, well-specced 4G phone for less than $500.
 I recommend it if you don’t want to spend lots on a mobile device.